Producer Responsibility Advisory Board members

 Barrett Jensen, voting member, Waste Connections

-Representing: Landfill with recycling seat (2-year term)
+Seat: Landfill with recycling

 Barrett Jensen is the Government Affairs Manager at Waste Connections of Colorado.
 Over the last ten years, Barrett has operated and managed composting facilities, recycling programs, household hazardous waste collection facilities, and aggregate operations.
 He has also participated in and led numerous education and outreach efforts all over the state as it relates to landfills, recycling and waste diversion.
 His work spans throughout Colorado, including the Western Slope, in the mountains, and on the Front Range.
 He understands both the successes and challenges as they related to each geographic area of Colorado.

-Peter Hargreave, Regulatory Compliance
+Peter Hargreave, Regulatory Non-voting PRO seat

 Peter has over 18 years’ experience in providing strategic advice on the development, implementation, and oversight of public policy within government, as part of a major waste and recycling trade association, and as an independent consultant.
 Over his professional career, he has developed a strong network of relationships with regulators, public and private organizations, and other key stakeholders involved in environmental issues across Canada, the United States, and abroad.
 He has extensive experience in assessing waste management policies and played a key role in leading major research efforts in the waste management sector including data capture / analysis and understanding markets.

-Wolf Kray, non-voting member, Materials Management Unit Leader, Colorado Department of Public Health
+Wolf Kray, non-voting member, Materials Management Unit Leader, Colorado Department of Public Health and Environment (CDPHE)

 Wolf is the Materials Management Unit Leader at the Colorado Department of Public Health and Environment.
 Wolf has worked in the materials management field for fourteen years and has led projects such as the Colorado Integrated Solid Waste and Materials Management Plan, proposing the 20-year waste diversion goals for Colorado, overseeing the Colorado paint stewardship program plan implementation and developing the waste electronic device landfill ban regulations.